erSubhashThapa/100daysofcode/r2-log.md

   ## `--ext`

   The only thing I still have to undo is this command: `eslint --ext .html,.js playing_with_javascript`.
 But I'm not sure what it did?
 How to undo it?
-I could maybe set it back to just `.js`: `eslint --ext .js playing_with_javascript` But I'm not sure if that would undo the command to lint html extensions.
+I could maybe set it back to just `.js`, like this: `eslint --ext .js playing_with_javascript` But I'm not sure if that would undo the command to lint html extensions.
 I really don't know what this command is changing?
 Is there a configuration somewhere?

   >My questions are: